 PI: Timothy Bretl

 In spring 2013, CSL Associate Professor Timothy Bretl taught “Introduction to Robotics” to a group of 13 students-inmates at Danville Correctional Facility who were taking the course as part of the UIUC-sponsored Education Justice Program, which aims to bring higher learning to prisoners and provide outreach to inmates’ families in Chicago.

 Students build competition-worthy UAV under CSL’s Hutchinson, Chung

 These researchers and their students designed and built a small drone aircraft to participate in the 2013 national Unmanned-Aerial-Surveillance (UAS) competition.
 They developed a solution they named Aerial-Based Intelligent Surveillance System (ABISS) to make their electrically-powered aircraft autonomous.

-Novakimyan is a part of a $950,000 National Science Foundation (NSF) grant to study cyber-physical-human systems to further investigate how humans need to be added to the equation of automation for many aspects of our lives.
+Kirlik is leading a $742,695 National Science Foundation (NSF) grant to study cyber-physical-human systems to further investigate how humans need to be added to the equation of automation for many aspects of our lives.
 The researchers are looking at ways to improve the interactions of the cyber and physical systems, specifically in the areas of flight simulation and anesthesiology.

 PI: Seth Hutchinson

 Hutchinson has been studying robots since the early 1990s, with his research group pursuing topics including visual servo control, planning with uncertainty, pursuit-evasion games, as well as mainstream problems from path planning and computer vision.
 Recently, he developed an anytime algorithm for determining nearly optimal policies for total cost and finite time horizon partially observed Markov decision processes (POMDPs) using a sampling-based approach, as well as a a minimum uncertainty planning technique for mobile robots localizing with beacons.